TobiasNickel/tObservableJS/README.md

 * **new linkViews(sourcePath,destPath)** creates two LinkViews for bidirectional updates.
 * **new linkToArrayViews(elementPath,arrayPath)** creates a LinkToArrayView and a LinkFromArrayView for bidirectional updates, between an Object and an Array.

+## history modul
+There is taken a good part from Backbone and reworked it to support the work with TobservableJS.
+Under tobserver.utils.history the new modul.
+It has a start method to follow changes on the URL.
+So, write a link to your side, the page will not reload, but the tobservable-path givenoptions for the start will be updated by the tobserver.
+The default is just **"url"**, so register a view, to this path, and you can reload some parts of your page.
+The modul supports the functions of the browser to navigate back.
+Because the user now can share the new link on the address-line in the browser, you should make sure that your server can deliver the same content as your JS-View.

+This Modul was designed to create the behavior as you can find on http://usatoday.com/

 ### HTML Views
 But tObservableJS framework, provides a smarter way, to write HTML-themplates that will get compiled automaticly by using the data they belong too.
 When the data get updated through the tobserver, the views will also keeped up to date.
 I will describe the view-System on a simple example, with a Page, that is displaying a list of image-Galleries.
 The steps from this documentation are available as files unter "/tutorial".
 We create an .html-file, write some put all our app-Data to a new object, within a script-tag in the head.